Galdrev/LemonadeWordCounter/README.md

     *{"url":"https://www.lemonade.com/"}*

 **Output**
  will return in application/json format with empty string.
-Success status code will be 202 (OK)
+Success status code will be 202 (Accepted)

 ### Word Statistics